syseleven/grav-docs-metakube/pages/02.Documentation/02.projects/default.en.md

 ### Viewer

 A viewer can see clusters, but neither add new ones nor edit or delete existing clusters.
+All services to interact with the cluster, e.g. the webterminal or kubeconfig download, are disabled for a viewer.
+Please note: changing the role of a member from editor to viewer does not invalidate the kubeconfig.
+If the person already downloaded the config the access will not be revoked automatically.